TempleEight/temple-docs/TempleEight/docs/getting-started.md

 What should the Go module name be? (expected format "github.com/username/repo")
 ```

-We need to enter the name of the Golang module we'll be generating into for our project, this can be anything, but standards dictate it should be the github URL of where this project will be hosted.
+We need to enter the name of the Golang module we'll be generating into for our project, this can be anything, but standards dictate it should be the GitHub URL of where this project will be hosted.

 For this example enter `github.com/temple/tutorial`.